….According to Give.org

 3. NAMB does not have detailed break-down of expenses.

 4. NAMB does not have a budget plan that the BBB was able to verify.

 5. NAMB does not have an annual report that includes a roster of the board of directors, and total end of year net assets (specified for 2015).

 6. NAMB did not tell Give.org (BBB) what security measures they have in place to protect donor information.

 There are several factors of the rankings that Give.org may not have been able to access or was not given, but we should be concerned and call for transparency for issues 1, 2, and 3.

 NAMB should have an effectiveness policy that is not just a statement from Dr. Ezell saying, “It’s working”.
 We should have a clear standard of effectiveness that calls NAMB to account when they do not meet it.
 Lastly we should have a detailed breakdown of expenses.
 NAMB is purchasing a lot for “infrastructure” that has sometimes looked like a luxury home in Tucson.

 NAMB should be the standard of honesty and transparency financially.
-Instead, we can't even rank higher than Planned Parenthood.
+Instead, our leaders hide more financials from the public and SBC members than groups like Planned Parenthood.